NCIOCPL/ebms-drupal7/migration/README.md

 ## Install Software From GitHub

 Execute the following commands on the new server.
+From this point on all commands should be run as the `drupal` account (`sudo su - drupal`).

 ```
 cd /local/drupal/ebms